How Should an Expatriate Approach a Tax Letter from the IRS?

 While you may believe that you have taken all steps necessary to protect against a letter from the IRS, the tax agency can send these letters for many reasons.
 In fact, some letters are merely informational and do not require any action on the part of the taxpayer.
 However, other notices may alert taxpayers to potentially serious issues that require immediate attention.

 Working with a tax professional such as Ted Kleinman at U.S. Tax Help can assist a tax payer in getting a handle on the situation they face.
 Ted can help an expat taxpayer understand what the IRS is asking about along with potential means to address it.
-To schedule a free “no cost” initial review, please call U.S. Tax Help at (541) 923-0903.
+To schedule an initial review, please call U.S. Tax Help at (541) 923-0903.

 Take a Deep Breath and Avoid Potentially Undue Alarm